-Car repairs can be costly (duh!) and the ominous glow of that Check Engine light could mean you have myriad issues that need immediate attention.
+Car repairs can be costly (duh!), and the ominous glow of that check engine light could mean you have myriad issues that need immediate attention.
 However, it could also be a simple fix that you could do yourself.
 So why take it to the dealer or a mechanic without knowing what the problem is first?
-Some places will charge you an arm and a leg just for the scan.
+Some places will charge you substantially just for the scan.
 Instead, skip the headache and grab a home ODB2 scanner, download the app, and become your own second opinion.
 Here are some of the best OBD2 car readers for Android that you can get right now.

 - Best reviewed: BAFX Products Bluetooth scanner